getredash/website/src/pages/kb/open-source/dev-guide/setup.md

 ### PostgreSQL & Redis

-Refer to the documentation of Python (3), PostgreSQL (9.6 or newer), Redis (3 or newer) and Node.js (latest LTS version is recommended) on how to install them in your environment.
+Refer to the documentation of Python (3), PostgreSQL (9.6 or newer), Redis (3 or newer), Node.js (14.16.1 or newer) on how to install them in your environment.
 On MacOS, you can use Homebrew to install them.
 On Linux you can use your package manager, although you need to make sure it installs recent enough versions.

 ### Python Packages